Liddell History, Family Crest & Coats of Arms

 - Mary J. Liddell, who arrived in Auckland, New Zealand aboard the ship "City of Auckland" in 1870

 Contemporary Notables of the name Liddell (post 1700) +

 - Alice Pleasance Liddell (1852-1934), American girl who was the inspiration for children's classic "Alice's Adventures in Wonderland" by Lewis Carroll

 - Emilie Autumn Liddell (b.
-1979), known by her stage name Emilie Autumn, an American singer-songwriter, poet, and violinist
+1979), birth name of Emilie Autumn, an American singer-songwriter, poet, and violinist

 - St.John Richardson Liddell (1815-1870), American Louisiana planter and general in the Confederate States Army during the American Civil War